-On this day in 1999, the writing and directing sibling team of Andy and Larry Wachowski release their second film, the mind-blowing science-fiction blockbuster The Matrix.
+On this day in 1999, the writing and directing sibling team of Lana and Lilly Wachowski release their second film, the mind-blowing science-fiction blockbuster The Matrix.

 Born and raised in Chicago, the Wachowskis both dropped out of college and started a house-painting and construction business before they got into the film industry.
 They collaborated on two screenplays, the second of which was made into the action movie Assassins (1995), starring Sylvester Stallone and Antonio Banderas.
 A year later, the Wachowskis wrote, directed and executive-produced their debut film, Bound.
 Critics praised the relatively low-budget crime thriller, about lesbian lovers who steal from the mob, and it became a cult hit.